josh-allan/go_fish/README.md

 - `go_fish`
     - The parsing tool.
 - `localstack`
-    - Testing infrastructure
+    - Testing locally deployed infrastructure
 - `terraform`
-    - Infrastructure as Code handling the deployments
+    - Infrastructure as Code handling the cloud deployments

 A `.env` will need to be present at the root of `go_fish` as this _presently_ handles secrets.
 I'm currently noodling on options that don't involve handling secrets this way.